dannyskelley/gandalfkit/src/content/blog/is-your-detroit-small-business-website-losing-customers-discover-the-top-5-mistakes-you-must-avoid.md

 ---
 Your website is your 24/7 salesperson.
 It is often the first interaction potential customers have with your business.
 Imagine if that first encounter didn't go as planned.
 Could it be costing you valuable customers?

-### We are diving into the top 4 mistakes that cause small business websites to lose customers.
+###### We are diving into the top 4 mistakes that cause small business websites to lose customers.
 Fix these 5 mistakes and turn your website into a customer-converting machine!

-#### 1. Mistake One: Lack of Clear Communication
+#### 1. Lack of Clear Communication

 Ever visited a website and wondered, "What exactly do they do?"
 If your website lacks a clear communication you are losing potential customers.
 Studies show this is the single biggest thing that annoys website users.
 The thing that makes them leave the most is not being able to tell what your business does.
 Visitors must understand what you offer and why they should choose you within seconds of landing on your site.

 **How to fix Lack of clear communication**

 Make sure your homepage clearly states who you are, what you do, and how you can solve your customers' problems.
 Keep it simple, concise, and compelling!
 Communicate the value, result, or transformation within 5 seconds in the hero of your website.

 ### 2. Poor User Experience